NandVinchhi/floodMLheroku/README.md

 # FloodML
-FloodML is a web application that uses Machine Learning to predict floods based on weather and and various historical data.
+FloodML is a web application that uses Machine Learning to predict floods based on weather and various historical data.

 ## Getting started
 - Clone the project and install dependencies